fudge-fantastic/GitTalk_V2/README.md

 ## [LangChainJS](https://js.langchain.com/docs/introduction/)
 - __githubLoader.server.ts__: Loading a Github repo into LangChainJS.
 Spits out an array of documents.
 Summarizing documents: summaries = getSummary(document.pageContent).
 Then, get embeddings of the summaries, store em in the Vector DB

+## Know the code
+- summarizeCommits(diffs: string): summarizing commits - Completely irrelevant

+- summarizeCode(doc: Document): Takes a document and summarizing SINGLE document
+- generateEmbeddingsForSummary(summary: string): Takes a summary and generating embeddings for a summary
+- loadGithubRepo(githubUrl: string,userId?: string,projectId?: string,githubToken?: string): Loading a Github repo into LangChainJS.
+Spits out an array of documents.
+- generateEmbeddings(docs: Document[]): Generating embeddings for an array of summarized documents